Tapachula

-Tapachula de Córdova y Ordóñez, simply known as Tapachula, is a city and municipality located in the far southeast of the state of Chiapas in Mexico, near the Guatemalan border and the Pacific Ocean.
-It is one of the most important cities of Chiapas economically as the capital of the agriculturally rich Soconusco region as well as port for trade between Mexico and Central America.
-The area was originally inhabited by the Mam as a region under the control of the Mam state of Xelaju but was first established as a city by the Aztecs in the 13th century.
-Most of its economic importance has come since the late 19th century with the establishment of coffee plantations.
-This agricultural production began a history of migration into the area which continues to this day and has left the city with a significant Asian and German cultural presence as well as large Mayan and Nahua indigenous populations.
+Tapachula de Córdova y Ordóñez, simply known as Tapachula, is a city and municipality located in the far southeast of the state of Chiapas, Mexico, near the Guatemalan border and the Pacific Ocean.
+Economically, it is one of the most important cities in Chiapas; as capital of the agriculturally-rich Soconusco region, Tapachula also serves as a key port for trade between Mexico and Central America.
+The area was originally inhabited by the Mam, as a region under the control of the Mam state of Xelaju, but was first established as a city by the Aztecs in the 13th century.
+Most of its economic importance has come since the late 19th century, with the establishment of coffee plantations.
+This practice initiated a steady stream of migration and immigration into the area, which continues to this day, and has left the city with a significant Asian and German cultural presence.
+There is a large Mayan and Nahua population.

 Background

-The city of Tapachula is capital of the Chiapas region of Soconusco with the nickname of the “pearl of the Soconusco”.
-The name “Tapachula” comes from Nahuatl and means “between the waters” due to the area's frequent flooding.
-It is located on a low-lying coastal plain with various small rivers about 120 meters above sea level.
+The city of Tapachula is the capital of the Soconusco region of Chiapas, commonly called the “pearl of the Soconusco”.
+The name “Tapachula” comes from Nahuatl and means “between the waters”, due to the area's frequent flooding.
+It is located on a low-lying coastal plain, fed by various small rivers, about 120 meters (393’) above sea level.